Religious festival stampede in Israel kills 44, hurts dozens

 Zaki Heller, spokesman for the Magen David Adom rescue service, said 150 people had been hospitalized, with six in critical condition.

-Heller told the station “no one had ever dreamed” something like this could happen.
+Heller told Israel Army Radio that “no one had ever dreamed” something like this could happen.
 “In one moment, we went from a happy event to an immense tragedy,” he said.

-The Israeli military said it had dispatched medics and search and rescue teams along with helicopters to assist.
+The Justice Ministry said Friday morning that the police’s internal investigations department was launching a probe into possible criminal misconduct by officers.

-Before the stampede, Ohana, a close ally of Netanyahu, thanked police for their hard work and dedication “for protecting the well-being and security for the many participants” as he wished the country a happy holiday.
+The deadly stampede was also bound to have political reverberations at a time of great uncertainty following an inconclusive March election, the fourth in two years.
+Netanyahu has so far been unsuccessful in forming a governing coalition, and his time for doing so runs out early next week.
+His political rivals, including former allies bent on ending his 12-year rule, will then get a chance to try to cobble together an alliance from a patchwork of left-wing, centrist and hawkish parties.

-Netanyahu is struggling to form a governing coalition ahead of a Tuesday deadline, and the national tragedy is sure to complicate those efforts.
+At the start of the celebrations, Ohana, a close ally of Netanyahu, thanked police for their hard work and dedication “for protecting the well-being and security for the many participants,” as he wished the country a happy holiday.